EMPAT94/empat94.github.io/_gs/tutorial.md

 "What about our necessities?
 Like food, water, etc?"
 (Julie)

 "You do not need sustenance in the Tutorial Dungeon.
 This place is outside of the main program and not subject to the same space and time constraints; as such you are exempt from hunger, thirst, and sleep for the duration of your stay.
-You will, however, get injured or fatigued as you expend health or stamina points, and will require treatment or rest to reclaim it" (Betty)
+You will, however, get injured or fatigued as you expend health or stamina points, and will require treatment or rest to reclaim them" (Betty)

 "So we just...
 Finish this tutorial and get out of here?
 All on our own?"
 (Arya)